 A different set of rates apply in Scotland from April 2015 when the Land and Buildings Transaction Tax (LBTT) replaces the SDLT.
 More information about the LBTT can be found via Scotland's tax authority Revenue Scotland.

 Land Registry Fee

-The Land Registry is a government department which looks after the registers of all registered properties in England and Wales.
+The Land Registry is a government department that looks after the registers of properties in England and Wales.
 It charges a fee for transferring the register to the new owner.
 This fee is charged according to property price.
 It can be applied for and paid for by post or online.
 The Land Registry offers a 50% discount on fees paid online through HM Land Registry Business e-services.

 |Price (£)||Fee by post (£)||Fee via online (£)|